DamianGillessen1989/rock-spock-lizard-frenzy/README.md

 During the development phase of this project, careful attention was given to creating game-logic that would be engaging and easy-to-understand for all users:

-#### Colour Scheme:

-N/A

-As Rock Spock Lizard Frenzy is a command line Python program/game, things like colour scheme or brand design were not a factor for this project.

-#### Typography:

-N/A

 ### Blueprint

 During the development phase, a detailed logic flow was developed.

 This logic flow is a useful blueprint for understanding the program flow and the user journey.
 Iterative modifications were made during development to improve the user experience and address usability issues.

-### Site Structure

-N/A

 ### Features Present: